H.R. 5341: LOCAL Foods Act of 2025

 The exemption covers three activities: slaughtering the animals, preparing the carcasses or meat, and transporting carcasses, parts, meat, and meat food products in commerce.
 But the bill keeps a hard limit on who can use that meat.
 It must be exclusively for an owner, an owner's household, an owner's nonpaying guests, or an owner's employees.
 That means the bill expands access for community or shared livestock arrangements, while still blocking broader commercial distribution.

-What does H.R.
-5341 do?
+What H.R.
+5341 actually does.

 1